 ABOUT LATE AGAIN

-Late Again is the dream-pop project of Brooklyn-based musician and multimedia artist Rafael Melo.
-Originally from Brazil, he blends the indie rhythms of New York with the many textures of his heritage to create an immersive and personal sound.
+Late Again is the dream-pop project of the Brazilian Brooklyn-based musician and multimedia artist Rafael Melo.

-Since his debut in April 2024, Late Again has been steadily building momentum both locally and internationally, drawing over 1 million listeners on Spotify and packing shows on the East Coast.
+Since his debut in April 2024, Late Again has been steadily building momentum both locally and internationally, drawing over 1 million unique listeners on Spotify, hitting the SubModern charts, and packing shows on the East Coast.

-Drawing inspiration from the likes of Gorillaz, Caetano Veloso, David Byrne, and Ryuichi Sakamoto, Late Again sits comfortably alongside dream-pop contemporaries such as Still Woozy, Mac DeMarco, and Crumb.
+Drawing inspiration from artists ranging from Gorillaz to Caetano Veloso, or Tame Impala to Ryuichi Sakamoto, Late Again sits comfortably alongside dream-pop contemporaries such as Mac DeMarco, Still Woozy, The Marias, and Men I Trust.

 2025 TOUR